mirror/dd-wrt/src/router/curl-static/docs/CODE_STYLE.md

-# cURL C code style
+# curl C code style

 Source code that has a common style is easier to read than code that uses different styles in different places.
 It helps making the code feel like one